anthonykevins/academic-kickstart/content/projects/_index.md

 ### Insiders and Outsiders

 What factors shape relations between insiders and outsiders?
-Several of my studies explore the division between groups that have historically been protected by social policy and labour market regulations (i.e. insiders) and those we have excluded from that protection (i.e. outsiders).
+Building from research I conducted as part of my PhD, I have explored the division between groups that have historically been protected by social policy and labour market regulations (i.e. insiders) and those we have excluded from that protection (i.e. outsiders).
 Some of the topics I have addressed with this research include:

 -   [The drivers of social assistance reforms](https://repository.lboro.ac.uk/articles/journal_contribution/Political_actors_public_opinion_and_the_extension_of_welfare_coverage/9976259)
 -   [The relationship between care work, inequality, and job satisfaction](https://repository.lboro.ac.uk/articles/journal_contribution/Bonus_or_burden_Care_work_inequality_and_job_satisfaction_in_eighteen_European_countries/9976268)